brown-band/website/pages/scripts/1980-1981/fall/columbia.md

 - a) A pooper scooper
 - b) Light reading on the subway
 - c) Referral
-- a) Paper snowflakes so you can have some white snow; or
+- d) Paper snowflakes so you can have some white snow; or
 - f) The Princeton Band.

 :::

-The band salutes the greatest university in New York, discusses the average Columbia students’ I.Q. and plays “25 cr 64.”
+The band salutes the greatest university in New York, discusses the average Columbia students’ I.Q. and plays “25 or 64.”

 :sd[The band forms the letters “C” and “U”.
 Two lines are above and below the letters.
 As “25 or 6 to 4” is played, the two lines form the letters “N” and “Y”.
 This is formed in order to spell “C.U.N.Y.”]